milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 public static void Main (string[] args)
 {
-	var shoes = new Article("black shoes", 100.00, new HappyHourDiscount());
+	var shoes = new Article("black shoes",
+    	100.00,
+    	new HappyHourDiscount());
-	var hat = new Article("red hat", 30.00, new NewCustomerDiscount());
+	var hat = new Article("red hat",
+    	30.00,
+        new NewCustomerDiscount());
+	var jacket = new Article("blue jacket",
+    	80.00,
-	var jacket = new Article("blue jacket", 80.00, new NoDiscount()); // Now we pass null object insted of just null }
+        new NoDiscount()); // Now we pass null object insted of just null }
 ```

-Null Object pattern makes code cleaner and more readable.
-Null object classes are often implemented as singletons, so only one instance is used troughout entire application.If Article constructor receives null as discount, Exeption will be raised at object creation level as it should,so we have no nasty surprizes in the later stages of code execution.
+The null object pattern makes the code cleaner and more readable.
+Null object classes are often implemented as singletons, so only one instance is used throughout the entire application.
+If Article constructor receives null as the discount, an exception will be raised at the object creation level as it should, so we have no nasty surprises in the later stages of code execution.